Grim-/OutwardSuperSimpleExample/README.md

 Lets look at a screenshot of the Character class in DNSpy by expanding Assembly-CSharp (the curly brackets denote a 'namespace' dont worry too much about this for now, just think of them as folders for code.)

-Now to save time because there is a lot, a lot of code in the Assembly, I am going to skip straight to the SendTrivialDodge method of the Character class.
+Now to save time because there is a lot, a lot of code in the Assembly, I am going to skip straight to the SendDodgeTriggerTrivial method of the Character class.
 Almost everything you will want to read will exist inside the '{}' main Assembly namespace.

 ![image](https://user-images.githubusercontent.com/3288858/172026332-c20568b1-247f-46b3-9895-2e271bf841f4.png)